 In 1877, Wade Hampton III was elected Governor by popular vote, and he has often been called the "Saviour of South Carolina" in his sweeping reforms to alter the course of the State.
 Some look back at his term in office as "painfully necessary," while others look back in disdain - as is true about most prominent politicians.
 Hampton could not and did not do it by himself, and the course he put the State on has not been straight and narrow.
 But, it was a start, and South Carolinians finally began to hold their heads up during his term.

 They finally dusted themselves off as well, and progress had to be made - by the willing and the unwilling.
 Race relations had to be worked on - and still are to this day (but, this is true for just about any place on Earth).
 The newly-freed slaves had to adjust to their freedom - as did their former masters.
 Many ex-slaves quickly left the state.
-Most quickly left their immediate locations - simply to be somewhere else.
+Most quickly left their immediate locations - simply to be anywhere else.
 Some accepted work from their previous owners, although not many.
 The entire South Carolina economy had collapsed after "the War," and everyone was busy picking up the pieces, testing out new relationships, with some pushing the envelope.

 Progress was made in every aspect of life - painful and slow as it was in many aspects.
 The freed slaves got the right to vote, and they made great use of it - for a while.
 Whites found new ways to disenfranchise the blacks, and blacks found new ways to get around them.
 Many simply found ways to get along with each other - and some found new ways to respect each other.
 Business was business, and South Carolina was getting back to business.
 There were crops to plant, tend, and harvest.
 There were textiles to manufacture.
 There were railroads to build, roads to build, newspapers to publish and deliver, food to prepare and serve, clothes to mend, baskets to weave.
-Ah - commerce.
+Ah - Commerce.
 The only thing we all have in common in a free society.

 In 1876, Alexander Graham Bell patented the Telephone - and everyone's still talking about it.
 In less than three years, the city of Charleston had the first telephone exchange in South Carolina.
 In 1880, Columbia had a telephone exchange; in 1882, the towns of Newberry and Greenville each had their own telephone exchange; in 1891, Sumter installed its telephone exchange, and by 1894, the town of Florence was talking on its own exchange.
-Progress.
+Ah - Progress.

 The South Carolina Statehouse was the first fully-electrified building in the State in 1884.
 Beginning in Columbia in 1887, individual towns either built or gave franchises to private companies for municipal power plants - for the generation and distribution of electrical power to its citizens.
 The town of Greenville followed suit in 1888; the town of Sumter had its power plant operational in 1889; the town of Spartanburg provided electricity to its citizens in 1890; Darlington in 1894; Anderson in 1895, and the town of Union's plant was running in 1896.

 The summer of 1885 brought a Category-3 hurricane to Charleston - when it finally abated, over 90% of Charleston was destroyed.
-To add insult to injury, a major earthquake hit the Lowcountry the next year - in 1886, and it too brough much devastation.
+To add insult to injury, a major earthquake hit the Lowcountry the next year - in 1886, and it too brought much devastation.
 Some claim it was a magnitude 6.6, others claim it was 7.5 on the Richter scale.
 True to their nature, the South Carolinians picked themselves up, rebuilt, and went on with life.

 In 1896, the Colored Normal, Industrial, Agricultural, and Mechanical College of South Carolina was chartered in Orangeburg, with Thomas Ezekial Miller as the first president.
 It is now known as the South Carolina State University (SCSU) - it began as a small portion of the Claflin College in 1872, but was created as its own institution with its own buildings in 1896.